Byronlee/SalesTax/README.md

 SalesTax
 ========

-this is a This is a classic face questions about the tax rate, flexible, changeable, mainly on OOP, design patterns and other classic ideas.
+This is a classic interview questions about the tax rate, flexible, changeable, mainly on OOP, design patterns and other classic ideas.
 Should carefully study